Formerly known as Half-Day Release (HDR), Regional Teaching is the core of the teaching provided by the North Cumbria GP Training Programme.

 On a 3 termly basis, a structured yet varied teaching programme is provided, for all GPSTRs, on Wednesday afternoons.
 A mix of external speakers, local trainers with special interests, training programme director-led sessions as well as self-directed sessions give a broad palette of topics, styles and challenge.

 To facilitate attendance for trainees throughout the Programme catchment area the teaching is provided on two sites.
 One based at the Education Centre, Cumberland Infirmary in Carlisle, the other at the Samuel Lindow Building, UCLan West Lakes Campus, Moor Row, CA24 3JY .
+At the present time all teaching is online due to Covid-19 social distancing measures.

 As this is an essential part of their training programme trainees must achieve at least 80% attendance over the course of their training and as a long-standing part of GP training, hospital departments are required to release trainees to attend on a weekly basis.